 This vigilant resistance to newness defines Michele’s anti-mode.
 The latest show with the Balenciaga hoax may have stretched this logic to its limit, but it has dominated his entire Gucci career.
 While replacing fashion’s inventive duty with an abstract claim for “freedom”, Michele called in broad references to history, philosophy, art, just in order to rehash the same looking debris, over and over again.
 Over time his wardrobe offering took the shape of Peter Strickland’s nightmarish red dress in In Fabric.
 Surviving in sameness at every twist and turn, it is eternally torturing its wearers.

 To his minor defence, it should be noted that Michele is constantly being pressured to fiddle with the big L word, legacy.
 This was especially true on the brand’s 100th anniversary show.
 Unlike Gvasalia, who got the maison that changed the course of fashion history, Michele’s heritage at Gucci amounts to well-made suitcases and not much else.
 For how long can you drum up suitcases as impassioned inspiration when it’s clearly, poor pun ahead, emotional baggage?
-The designer Nicolas Ghesquière, a virtuoso, has also been burdened by the same question at the house of Louis Vuitton, as his creative stagnation might attest.
-But with Michele, one look at the scanty ‘about’ section on Gucci’s official site reveals the degree to which he would like to get rid of all that overweight.
+The designer Nicolas Ghesquière, a virtuoso, has also been burdened by the same question at the house of Louis Vuitton - but with Michele, one look at the scanty ‘about’ section on Gucci’s official site reveals the degree to which he would like to get rid of all that overweight.
 Luggage jokes are now over.